peter88213/nvhelp-de/source/section_view.rst

 Beziehungen
 -----------

-Aufklappen or collapse this frame by clicking on the label.
+Dieses Fenster mit Klick auf den Titel öffnen oder schließen.

 .. figure:: _images/section_view02.png
    :alt: Screenshot

-If you want to associate characters, locations, and items with the section, you can do it here by adding the element to a list of relationships.
+If you want to associate characters, locations, and items with the section kann man do it here by adding the element to a list of relationships.

 Alter anzeigen
-   If a section is dated, you can call up the ages of the related characters who have `birth dates <character_view.html#biographie>`__.
+   If a section is dated kann man call up the ages of the related characters who have `birth dates <character_view.html#biographie>`__.

 Hinzufügen Relationship